nilearn/nilearn/CONTRIBUTING.rst

 Documentation
 ---------------

-Documentation must be understandable by people from different background.
+Documentation must be understandable by people from different backgrounds.
 The “narrative” documentation should be an introduction to the concepts of the library.
 It includes very little code and should first help the user figure out which